miroslavpopovic/blog-boardgamerweekly/content/reviews/d-day-dice-pocket.md

 At the time of writing, D-Day Dice Pocket has a score of 6.2 on [BGG](https://boardgamegeek.com/boardgame/247567/d-day-dice-pocket).
 From my solo play, I would give D-Day Dice Battle!
 5.5 and D-Day Dice Express!
 7.5.
 My final, overall, score for D-Day Dice Pocket is 7.
 It might change once I try multiplayer.

-Finally, I belive that this D-Dice Pocket is a very good filler game.
-A big plus is a table presence or a lack of it, as it can easily be played on desk of any size (i.e. work desk), if you protect the dice from falling.
+Finally, I believe that this D-Dice Pocket is a very good filler game.
+A big plus is a table presence or a lack of it, as it can easily be played on the desk of any size (i.e. work desk) if you protect the dice from falling.

 Thanks for reading!